 In many cases, however, by eliminating the use of removable devices, companies can hinder employees in their day-to-day tasks and force them to seek alternative file transfer solutions online.
 This can bring an entirely new category of data security risks into play.
 And while these can be addressed through other DLP features such as Endpoint Protector’s Content Aware Protection module, businesses can also choose to restrict the use of removable devices rather than block their use entirely.

 Through Endpoint Protector’s Device Control module, companies can assign different levels of trust to devices based on their level of encryption.
-In this way, only removable devices with a high level of security are allowed to connect to endpoints.
+In this way, only removable media devices with a high level of security are allowed to connect to endpoints.

 Stricter policies out of the office

-With the rise of bring-your-own-device (BYOD) policies and remote work during and in the wake of the COVID-19 pandemic, organizations have increasingly allowed work computers to be taken out of the security of the company networks.
-Endpoint Protector, just as its name suggests, is a DLP solution applied at a computer rather than network level, which means its policies will continue to be active whether a work device is in an office environment or at home.
+With the rise of bring-your-own-device (BYOD) policies and remote work during and in the wake of the COVID-19 pandemic, organizations have increasingly allowed work laptops to be taken out of the security of the company networks.
+Endpoint Protector, just as its name suggests, is a DLP solution applied at a computer rather than network level, which means its security policies will continue to be active whether a work device is in an office environment or at home.

 Offline temporary passwords